smartanthill/smartanthill2_0/docs/design-documents/protocols/saccp.rst

 Packet Chains
 -------------

 All interactions in SACCP are considered as “packet chains” (see :ref:`saprotostack` document for more details).
 With "packet chains", one of the parties initiates communication by sending a packet P1, another party responds with a packet P2, then first party may respond to P2 with P3 and so on.
 Whenever SACCP issues a packet to an underlying protocol, it MUST specify whether a packet is a first, intermediate, or last within a “packet chain” (using 'is-first' and 'is-last' flags; note that due to “rules of engagement” described below, 'is-first' and 'is-last' flags are inherently incompatible, which MAY be relied on by implementation).
 This information allows underlying protocol to arrange for proper retransmission if some packets are lost during communication.

 Handling of Fatal Errors
 ------------------------

-SACCP is built under the assumption that in case of any inconsistency between SmartAnthill Client and SmartAnthill Device, it is SmartAnthill Client which is right (see
-:ref:`saprotostack` document for more details).
-Keeping this in mind, SACCP underlying protocol MUST detect any fatal inconsistencies in the protocol (one example of such inconsistency is authenticated packet which is out-of-chain-order), and MUST invoke re-initialization of the SmartAnthill Device in this case.
+SACCP is built under the assumption that in case of any inconsistency between SmartAnthill Client and SmartAnthill Device, it is SmartAnthill Client which is right (see :ref:`saprotostack` document for more details).
+Keeping this in mind, implementation of SACCP underlying protocol on the SmartAnthill Device side MUST detect any fatal inconsistencies in the protocol (one example of such inconsistency is authenticated packet which is out-of-chain-order), and MUST invoke re-initialization of the SmartAnthill Device in this case.
 It is done regardless of the SACCP state and layers above SACCP, and MAY be done without notifying SACCP or any layers above the SACCP.

 Layering remarks
 ----------------